 Sequel Hook: They all have unfinished business that, it is hinted, will be addressed in an expansion.

 Still true as of the end of Reaper Of Souls.
 Lyndon wants to find out why his love (and his brother's wife) killed her husband, while Eirena wishes to establish an Order in honor of her sacrificed Sisters.
 Kormac wishes to find other templars to inform them about the truth of their order.

 Kormac the Templar

-Anti-Hero: He's pitiless and unforgiving towards wrongdoers (especially betrayers of the Order like Jondar) and sees nothing wrong with his order's practice of simply executing criminals.
+Anti-Hero: He's pitiless and unforgiving towards wrongdoers (especially betrayers of the Order like Jondar) and sees nothing wrong with his order's practice of simply executing criminals—at least when you first meet him.
 On the other hand, he's passionate about helping the villagers and farmers who are endangered by the monsters and undead horrors that are loose in the land.

 The Atoner: His explanation of his reasons for becoming a Templar is that he was a criminal taken in by the Order, and that his service is atonement for his past sins, which he no longer remembers due to the "purification" that was part of his initiation.
 It's later subverted when he discovers that, in all likelihood, he has nothing to atone for, and was merely convinced that he did so that the Order could make use of his skills.

 Badass: When you first meet him, you have to free him as he is being cursed by sorcerers while stripped of his armor and weapons.
 As soon as you get him free from the curse, he helps you kill them with his bare hands.